Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Related Work

-Machine learning (ML) techniques excel in the analysis of complex signals in data-rich environments which promise to improve the early detection of Sepsis.
-Most of the studies are carried out in the ICU \cite{fleuren2020machine} \cite{karpatne2018machine}.
-Systematic review and meta-analysis show that individual machine learning models can accurately predict Sepsis onset ahead of time on retrospective data.
-The PhysioNet/Computing in Cardiology (CinC) Challenge 2019 addresses this issue and promotes the development of open-source AI algorithms for real-time and early detection of Sepsis \cite{reyna2019early}.
-Some work adopts Gradient Boosting Decision Tree (GBDT) to achieve superior performance for predicting Sepsis risk in a real-time way and Shapley Additive exPlanations (SHAP) to provide the interpretable information for understanding Sepsis risk in ICU \cite{li2020time} \cite{yang2020explainable}.
-There is also research that summarizes the reinforcement learning model which provided individualized and clinically interpretable treatment decisions for Sepsis that could improve patient outcomes \cite{komorowski2018artificial}.
-Such approaches typically apply machine learning techniques to clinical data that can dynamically suggest real-time predictions and optimal treatments for adult patients with sepsis and yield unusually brilliant results in the medical field.
-In addition, machine learning models have also been used in ICU to predict pathologies such as acute kidney injury \cite{tomavsev2019clinically}, circulatory failure \cite{hyland2020early}, Bleeding Independently associated with Mortality \cite{roshanov2021preoperative}, and hypotensive events \cite{moghadam2020machine}.
-However, there are still few kinds of research working on Sepsis early detection without enough labeled data.
+\textbf{Sepsis Early Detection.} Machine learning (ML) techniques excel in the analysis of complex signals in data-rich environments which promise to improve the early detection of Sepsis.
+Most of the studies are carried out in the ICU \cite{fleuren2020machine} \cite{karpatne2018machine}, and some of them are specifically on neonatal Sepsis \cite{8758174} \cite{9186288}.
+Systematic review and meta-analysis indicate that individual machine learning models can accurately predict the onset of Sepsis in advance on retrospective data \cite{li2020time} \cite{8624374}.
+The PhysioNet/Computing in Cardiology (CinC) Challenge 2019 focused on this issue and promoted the development of open-source AI algorithms for real-time and early detection of Sepsis \cite{reyna2019early}.
+Such approaches, which typically apply ML techniques to clinical data, can dynamically suggest real-time predictions and optimal treatments for Sepsis patients and yield excellent results in the medical field.
+However, the variety of studies engaged in Sepsis early detection without sufficient labeled data remains small.